 Salford Red Devils financial

-Simon Orange, Co-owner of Sale Sharks, took to Twitter to appeal to fans for ideas on how to increase attendance at the former AJ Bell Stadium.Β
+Simon Orange, Co-owner of Sale Sharks, took to Twitter to appeal to fans for ideas on how to increase attendance at the former AJ Bell Stadium.

-He tweeted:Β “We need more supporters at games if rugby is going to grow and rugby needs to grow to avoid clubs getting in trouble.
+He tweeted: “We need more supporters at games if rugby is going to grow and rugby needs to grow to avoid clubs getting in trouble.
 Too many empty seats today!”

 The Covid-19 pandemic and the recently developing cost of living crisis has had a dire impact on stadium attendance, as fans struggle to afford tickets.